unoplatform/uno.extensions/doc/Reactive/Reactive.md

 ```

 ### SelectAsync
-Asynchronously projects each data from the source feed.
+Asynchronously projects each data from the source _feed_.

 ```csharp
 public IFeed<string> AlertDetails => Alert